google/syzkaller/docs/contributing.md

 Some guildelines to follow:

 - Prepend each commit with a `package:` prefix, where `package` is the package/tool this commit changes (look at examples in the [commit history](https://github.com/google/syzkaller/commits/master))
+- Run `make presubmit` and ensure that it passes before sending a PR.
+It may require some additional packages to be installed (try `sudo make install_prerequisites`)
 - Rebase your pull request onto the master branch before submitting
 - If you're asked to add some fixes to your pull requested, please squash the new commits with the old ones